About Us

 “My love of sports started in France watching soccer games and continued in school where I ran track, played volleyball and basketball.
 But my love of soccer grew when I met my husband Gregory, and I would cheer him on as he played.
 We now play and coach as a family”

-Coach/Program Coordinator Kristen Squiers
+Coach Kristen Squiers

 "My name is Kristen Squiers.
 I studied at Central Michigan University to earn my Bachelor of Science in early childhood development and learning with a minor in child psychology.
 I was born and raised in Okemos, MI as the oldest of three siblings; one brother and one sister.
 Before my days at CMU, I attended and graduated from Okemos High School, where I was very active in sports, musicals and a club called “Kids In A.C.T.I.O.N.!”
 My passion for working with children developed over the eight years that I volunteered as a camp counselor for Vacation Bible School at the People’s Church of East Lansing.
 I worked for both the elementary program and the preschool program.”